zkamvar/isc-proposal/isc-proposal.md

 -->

 All tools and technology are publicly and freely available for the project.
-Primary development is to take place on Zhian N. Kamvar's work computer, continuous integration on MacOS, Windows, and Ubuntu platforms will take place on GitHub actions.
+Primary development is to take place on Zhian N. Kamvar's work computer, and continuous integration on MacOS, Windows, and Ubuntu platforms will take place on GitHub actions.
 Provisioning and generation of components needed for dynamic lesson content will take place on GitHub actions.
 Blog posts will be hosted on The Carpentries website, hosted by AWS.